AWS Private Deployment Guide (EC2 and EKS)

 Next, run the Docker container.
 This starts the container in detached mode with GPU support.

-request to the local server.
+Next, test calling the model by executing the curl command to send a POST request to the local server.
 This tests the model’s functionality by providing input data for processing.

 Amazon Elastic Kubernetes Service (EKS) provides a managed Kubernetes environment, allowing you to run containerized applications at scale.
 It leverages Kubernetes’ orchestration capabilities for efficient resource management and scalability.